Licensed technicians with over 15 years of experience

 Repair a faulty defrost heater to stop your refrigerator from running

-When your defrost heater stops working, frost will build on your refrigerator coils quickly, leading to a refrigerator that runs all of the time.
+When you notice bad defrost thermostat symptoms, or your defrost heater stops working, frost will build on your refrigerator coils quickly, leading to a refrigerator that runs all of the time.
 First, you have to locate the heater and its location may be a bit different depending on the brand of your refrigerator whether it’s a Samsung, LG, Whirlpool, Kenmore, or some other popular brand.
 It’s best to refer to the manufacturer’s website for guidance.

 Once you’ve located it and you can identify it as the problem you can replace it yourself.
 First, you’ll need to remove the cover that protects the coils from damage, and then you’ll need to unplug the wiring.
 At that point, you’ll be able to see the coil — that will need to be removed as well before you can access the defrost heater.
 Next, you’ll need to unplug the old defrost heater before you can install the new one.
 Then follow the steps in reverse and your refrigerator should be back to normal.